vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 77 commits since the previous release, including 43 fixes.
+More than 79 commits since the previous release, including 43 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Jul 11 02:34:44 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Jul 12 02:40:03 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER